To create a new hyperSpec object, you can use one of the following functions:

 The wavelengths corresponding to the columns of spc.

-If no wavelengths are given, an appropriate vector is derived from the column the column names of data$spc.
+If no wavelengths are given, an appropriate vector is derived from the column names of data$spc.
 If this is not possible, 1:ncol(data$spc) is used instead.

 labels